 How do hotel credit cards work?

 Hotel credit cards work similarly to a standard rewards card.
+Make eligible purchases with your card and you’ll earn points you can redeem on hotel stays and more.
 Here’s a quick overview.

 - Choose your hotel card.
-You have two primary options: a cobranded hotel card, such as a Hilton credit card, or a standard travel card that can earn points on hotel bookings.
+You have two primary options: a cobranded hotel credit card, such as a Hilton credit card, or a standard travel card that can also earn points on hotel bookings.

 - Earn points on purchases.
-A cobranded hotel card typically earns the most points on purchases from the branded hotel, and less points on other purchases.
+A cobranded hotel card typically earns the most points on purchases from the branded hotel and fewer points on other purchases.
 A standard travel card tends to earn more points over a wider spread of categories, though less at a specific hotel than you’d find with a cobranded card.

 - Redeem points on award nights.
 Once you’ve amassed enough reward points, you can spend those on free nights at the hotel.
 In some cases, you might be able to spend your earned points on other perks, such as room upgrades or gift cards.